unwitting/covid-business-support/README.md

 [![Netlify status](https://api.netlify.com/api/v1/badges/6bfe4bff-786e-4a25-b19b-05ca0d34aa03/deploy-status)](https://app.netlify.com/sites/covid-business-support/deploys) [![Production link](https://img.shields.io/badge/production-link-informational)](https://covidbusinesssupport.com)

-This is a (very) brief guide to the project and how to contribute new data.
+This is a (very) brief guide to the project and how to contribute new data to [covidbusinesssupport.com](https://covidbusinesssupport.com).
 I'll hopefully flesh this out more but I'm trying to get the site up and running as quickly as possible.
 If you want to contribute a documentation / README PR, you're more than welcome!

 ## Contributing new businesses